Dorkside/markdown-cv/index.md

 `July 2019 - June 2021`

-Gained experience in the emerging field of LegalTech and the intersection between the legal and technological fields.
+Gained experience in the emerging field of LegalTech.
 Adapted Angular knowledge to Vue.js technology stack and became a valuable reference for the team.